alextes/run-with-limit/readme.md

 ### makeRunWithLimit(concurrency)
 `Number -> { runWithLimit, getActiveCount, getPendingCount }`

-Returns an object with the functions below.
+Takes a number, setting the concurrency for the promise queue.
+Returns a set of functions to use the queue.

 #### runWithLimit
 `(() -> Promise<A>) -> Promise<A>`

-Pass a thunk to this function that returns a promise.
+Pass a thunk to this function that returns a promise. i.e. pass a function that when invoked, kicks off an asynchronous computation, and if you need the result, returns a promise. `runWithLimit` will resolve with said result as soon as it resolves.

 #### getActiveCount
 `() -> Number`

-The number of promises that are currently running.
+Call to get the number of promises that are currently running.

 #### getPendingCount
 `() -> Number`

-Can be used to check how many promises are still waiting to start execution.
+Call to check how many promises are still waiting to start execution.